d0p3t/d0p3tbot/README.md

 </div>

 ## Demo
-A working demo can be found running on the authors Twitch channel at https://twitch.tv/d0p3t
+A working demo can be found running on the authors Twitch channel at https://twitch.tv/d0p3t and on the Discord https://discord.gg/bSd4cYJ
-- Type `!commands` to get a list of the available chat commands
+- Type `!commands` to get a list of the available chat commands on Twitch

 ---